 Life Industries, 2009-2012

-On one of NPR’s Science Friday programs, there was a discussion of the viability of auto assembly in manufacturing.
-The basic principle is that providing the correct recipe and environment, one could construct a computer or other complex machine by just providing the right variables and setting them in motion.
-I was particularly struck by how this happens in the form of life, with fertilized eggs following local rules of chemical interaction that eventually leads to a complex living organism.
-In the series “Life Industries”, I am exploring the idea of products that are living things, manufactured and marketed, the necessary construction being merely code that explains a sequence of events to make the organism viable.
-I have created fictitious “life products” which are labeled according to their product name/number and the periodic elements on which they are based.
-I rely on the artistic conventions of 50s and 60s advertisements, a period of utopian hope in the abilities of new technological advancements.
-This series includes gouache paintings, screen prints, sculptures and stop animation videos.
+On one of NPR's Science Friday programs, there was a discussion about the viability of auto assembly in manufacturing.
+The basic principle is that by providing the correct recipe and environment, it is possible to construct a computer or other complex machines by simply setting the right variables in motion.
+I was particularly struck by how this process mirrors the development of life, where fertilized eggs follow local rules of chemical interaction that eventually lead to the formation of a complex living organism.
+In my series "Life Industries," I am exploring the idea of products that are, in fact, living organisms—manufactured and marketed as such.
+The necessary construction is represented merely by code that outlines a sequence of events to ensure the organism's viability.
+I have created fictitious "life products," each labeled with a product name and number, as well as the periodic elements on which they are based.
+To convey this concept, I draw upon the artistic conventions found in 1950s and 1960s advertisements, a time characterized by a utopian hope in the capabilities of new technological advancements.

 E^1234.5